-Berkeley potter Kimi Masui spinning her last clay creations
+Berkeley potter Kimi Masui is spinning her last clay creations

 Once she had a decent collection of work, sometime in the 1970s Masui took her wares to Berkeley’s Telegraph Avenue and laid them on a blanket to sell.

 “I made more than rent doing that,” she says.
-At the time, she was an accountant at UC Berkeley and hated it’s dry, boring repetition.
+At the time, she was an accountant at UC Berkeley and hated its dry, boring repetition.
 “I thought, ‘oh, I can do this.
 And I can quit my job.’”

 And just like that, she became a potter.
 She never quit her craft, even during economic downturns that made it impossible to live on just exquisite pottery alone.